2013 Chevrolet Volt

 Expansive glass brings light into the car.
 The Volt feels quite roomy in front, and we'd venture that only humans beyond perhaps the 80th percentile in stature will feel squeezed in any fashion.
 The front buckets are handsome and very usable, comprising some of GM's best seats ever.
 They're very snug and comfortable, but supportive and never numbing.
 They fit people of average build nicely, though we wonder if those 80th percentile bodies might find them a little small.

-The Volt's gauges are, well, engaging, but gauges may not be the right word.
-In fact, they are more like video screens: Two seven-inch, high-resolution full-color LCDs.
+The Volt's gauges are two seven-inch, high-resolution full-color LCDs.
 One is a user configurable cluster in front of the driver, while they other shows audio, climate and navigation functions at the top of the center stack.
 The screens are so engaging that, especially when you are first getting used to the car and evaluating the various display options, they can divert attention from the task of driving.
+But eventually the novelty wears off.

 Between these two screens, the driver can find every kind of technical information about the Volt's operation.
 A large speedometer dominates the driver's screen, with other conventional gauges like fuel level arrayed around the corners, a battery depletion gauge on the left, and a floating virtual Earth on the right-hand side.
 The idea is to keep the Earth centered at all times for the best battery life and least energy usage.

-The center stack has 18 or 20 touch buttons that adjust the Volt's heating, ventilation, air conditioning, entertainment and navigation functions.
-Actually, these are more like touch areas, without a mechanical button to operate.
-It's a little bewildering at first, mostly in terms of locating the touch points where the switch actually works.
+The center stack has several touch buttons that adjust the Volt's heating, ventilation, air conditioning, entertainment and navigation functions.
+These are more like touch areas, without a mechanical button to operate.
 The driver must use a carefully pointed fingertip to avoid hitting the wrong button or area, but with a bit of time and familiarity, the various operations get easier and the switch collection becomes fun to use.

 The rear bucket seats are separated by a console on the floor, with cupholders and a storage tray, and by open space to the cargo area between the two seatbacks.
 The seats themselves are nicely contoured and nearly as good as those in front.
 Access is easy through large rear door openings, and there is as much space for rear passengers as there is in the roomiest compact sedans.